vygr/ChrysaLisp/docs/COMMS.md

 Mailbox IDs are always a unique 32 bit non repeated identifier.
-During mail delivery any messages using an ID that cannot be validated are treated as junk mail and sent to this CPUs Postman task.
+During mail delivery any messages using an ID that cannot be validated are treated as junk mail and sent to this nodes Postman task.
 This postman task just currently frees the message but later versions of the system may use this information for debugging purposes.

 ## Messages